-In April 2013, Kian progressed onto the British Cycling Olympic Podium Programme and in November 2013 he rode as man-three in the team sprint with Philip Hindes and Jason Kenny in the qualification round to put the team into the ride-off for the bronze medal, which the team went on to win with Matt Crampton replacing Kian in the finals.
+He progressed onto the British Cycling Olympic Podium Programme in April before later that year, in November, he rode as man-three in the team sprint in the UCI Track Cycling World Cup in Manchester with Philip Hindes and Jason Kenny in the qualification round to put the team into the ride-off for the bronze medal, which the team went on to win with Matt Crampton replacing Kian in the finals.

 The record didn't stand for long, unfortunately, as the German team broke it again in their qualifying round, posting 41.871 seconds.

-Kian was replaced by Matt Crampton for the finals, and the Great Britain team took the silver medal behind an on-form German sprint line-up.
+Kian was replaced by Matt Crampton for the finals, and the Great Britain Cycling Team took the silver medal behind an on-form German sprint line-up.

 At the 2014 Commonwealth Games, Kian won the silver medal for England in the team sprint alongside Phil Hindes and Jason Kenny.